About

 Jeremiah received his J.D. from the University of Chicago Law School, an LL.B. from the University of Edinburgh Law School, and his A.B. in History from Bowdoin College.
 He spent his junior year at the Sorbonne in Paris.

 An avid traveler, he has been to all fifty states and all six populated continents.
-But now that he is a father, he mostly stays home and spends his free time with his kids and performing music for children.
-He is a singer-songwriter in the acoustic kindie rock duo King Bullfrog, which performs several times per month around Washington, DC.
+He is also singer-songwriter in the acoustic kindie rock trio King Bullfrog, which performs several times per month around Washington, DC.
+Their first album, Lions & Lilypads, was produced by the Grammy-winning Dean Jones in his straw bale No-Parking Studio in the Hudson Valley, NY.

-Jeremiah is a fellow of the British American Project and an assistant editor of the literary magazine Barrelhouse.
+Jeremiah is a fellow of the British American Project, and a member of the International Association of Chiefs of Police, the American Society of Adaptation Practitioners, and several communities of practice related to climate and public safety.
 He lives with his wife and children on Capitol Hill.

 Share Button